mattjgarland/keeljs/README.md

 And mix them with regular state expressions:

-    S.on("clear and page is editor", saveNag);
+    S.on("logout and page is editor", saveNag);

 With Keel's declarative syntax you can clearly express what your state is and when it should trigger logic.

-You can also use rules to make sure your state stays coherent:
+You can also use rules to ensure your state remains coherent:

     S.rule("if logout then page equals login");
     S.rule("if authenticated is now true then page equals home");
     S.rule("if page is loading then instruction_key equals wait");
     //control logic can go inside state!
-    //your state is always valid and upright
+    //your state is always valid and upright...
     //like a KEEL in a boat

-First I'll tackle HOW this is done, then WHY.
+First HOW is this done, then why.

 HOW: Any time any property is updated, every single rule of state is applied.
 The process starts with an update like this:

     S.update("authenticated", false);

-After the property is updated, state applies this rule to itself:
+After the property is updated, state applies this rule:

     S.rule("if authenticated is now false then page equals login");